Capital-M Music

 Another thing to notice here is that a doubling of harmonic number produces an octave compared to the lower pitch.
 This is clear in the sequence of the fundamental.
 The second harmonic is an octave above the first, the 4th is an octave above the 2nd, etc (1,2,4,8,16,etc).
 But it’s also true for all the others - the 6th harmonic is an octave above the third, the 14th is an octave above the 7th, etc. This corresponds to a doubling of the frequency of the sine waves in question, which is how an octave is defined in technical terms.

 One more practical point I will make about this series is that this is a good rough system to use when voicing chords in several notes.
 You should use larger intervals in the lower part of your voicing, and then you can use smaller intervals the higher you get.
 In the bottom of the range of the orchestra (or the piano, for that matter), using octaves for the bass is useful.
 5ths and 4ths can come in the upper bass range or tenor range, then thirds come in the upper tenor, alto, and soprano range, and 2nds should probably normally stick to the middle of the instrumental range and above.
-You don’t have to stick to this ordering, but it will produce the best blend and resonance in the sound, and if you vary it the effect will be striking so you should make sure you know why you want to vary it.
-By the way, the harmonic series is the reason why this ordering (voicing) produces the best blend and resonance, and it is a basic fact of human anatomy and the physics of sound, not just a cultural or historical accident.
+You don’t have to stick to this ordering, but it will produce the best blend and resonance in the sound, and if you vary the voicing from this (approximate) pattern the effect will be striking, so you should make sure you know why you want to vary it.
+By the way, the harmonic series is the reason why this voicing produces the best blend and resonance, and it is a basic fact of human anatomy and the physics of sound, not just a cultural or historical accident.

 In our specific culture of music (so called “Western Music”), you can trace out a path through music history using the harmonic series.
 Leonard Bernstein has a magificent lecture where he did just that, going through “10 million” years of music history in about 5 minutes by adding harmony based on the harmonic series.
 He admits that it’s a “very high overview”, but here it is below if you are interested: